 The development and embedding of governance arrangements and the working relationships between Commissioner and the Chief Constable continue to be a priority.
 A Scheme of Governance setting out the respective responsibilities and working arrangements between the Commissioner and Chief Constable is in operation.
-Work will continue during 2017/18 to ensure the governance arrangements are fit for purpose and meet the nature of the organisation.
-This will include working with the Chief Constable as his revised governance framework is implemented.
+Work will continue during 2018/19 to ensure the governance arrangements are fit for purpose and meet the nature of the organisation.

-The Strategic Policing and Crime Board, Community Safety Partnerships and the Police and Crime Panel have supported the Commissioner in discharging his governance responsibilities.
+The Strategic Policing and Crime Board, Community Safety Partnerships (CSPs) and the Police and Crime Panel have supported the Commissioner in discharging his governance responsibilities.
+In addition, to the local CSPs, the Commissioner has put in place a West Midlands wide Community Safety Partnership from April 2018.
+This will allow crime reduction activities to be commissioned more effectively and efficiently.